input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 :::tip

-In case you are using the same Cardano relay for multiple Cardano block producers, you will need to add a new line per block producer for authorizing its internal IP:
+In case you are using the same Cardano relay for multiple Cardano block producers, you will need to add a new line per block producer to authorize its internal IP:

 ```bash
 # ACL for internal IP of your block producer node